DigitalCloud/nova-custom-views/README.md

 # Nova Custom Views
-This package allows you to define entirely customizable views for specific Nova Resources.
+This package allows you to create customizable views for specific Nova resources.

 # Installation